 Google Panda penalty is one of the most talked term in Blog-sphere from last 9 months and we have seen lots of iteration in Panda.
 Now, when Panda was first released in Feb 2011, my blog traffic was slightly hurt and Panda being a new thing, I completely ignored it.
 Situation become worse when traffic went down from 18000/day to 4000.
 And in blogging, losing this much of traffic is like losing a fortune.

 Last month in a bloggers meet, I met few pro-bloggers from India and one of the hot discussion topic was Google Panda Penalty.
-Sad part was, most of them were taking SEO and panda non-seriously and none of them showed interest to fix it and recover from Panda.
-Many of them were like it’s just a tweak and with-time this will be fixed.
+The sad part was, most of them were taking SEO and panda non-seriously, and none of them showed interest to fix it and recover from Panda.
+Many of them were like it’s just a tweak and with time, this will be fixed.
 My answer: Want to recover from Panda, stop planning and start acting right away.
-The very first step to start with is: Why Google panda updates are impacting your site.
+The very first step to start with is: Why Google Panda updates are impacting your site.
 If this impact if good or bad.
 If after every update your traffic is going down constantly, it’s time to make a well-planned SEO strategy and work on it.

 What is Google Panda penalty?

-Before we move ahead with reasons for Panda penalty, lets see what is Panda and what Google Panda penalty means.
-Google panda is basically a major tweak in search engine algorithm, whose aim is to push the quality site up and lower down the ranking of low quality content.
-Unlike all previous update, Google panda is a domain level penalty, which means even if you have 5-10 low quality content, your whole domain might get hurt because of this.
-The best way to check for Google panda penalty is open your Google Analytics and check these dates for any traffic drop or increase.
+Before we move ahead with reasons for Panda penalty, let’s see what Panda is and what Google Panda penalty means.
+Google Panda is a major tweak in search engine algorithm, whose aim is to push the quality site up and lower down the ranking of low-quality content.
+Unlike all previous update, Google Panda is a domain level penalty, which means even if you have 5-10 low-quality content, your whole domain might get hurt because of this.
+The best way to check for Google Panda penalty is to open your Google Analytics and check these dates for any traffic drop or increase.

 Google Panda update dates: